 If, that is, they survive.
 Medicare, as you've also heard, will cease to exist in its present form once free market jihadists storm the White House, abolish the program and exact their revenge on the elderly.
 And no, forcing Americans to participate in an entitlement mere years from its collapse is not a radical proposition.
 Rather, offering Americans who are 55 or younger a menu of (slightly more) competitive market options to drive down prices -- funded at approximately the same level Obama proposes -- can be forever referred to as "controversial."

 And when the president carves out $700 billion from Medicare as seed money for a new trillion-dollar entitlement project, we are keeping with our nonradical traditions, even if we have to force everyone to participate.
-When Ryan proposes similar cuts to extend the life of Medicare, he is a granny-starving Pericles.
+When Ryan proposes similar cuts to extend the life of Medicare, he is a granny-killing Pericles.

-Put it this way: Ryan's plan injects the same reactionary idea into Medicare that the average American struggles with every day as he heads out into the marketplace to buy food or furniture or a phone -- which, according to many Democrats, is the kind of social Darwinism that no decent person should ever be subjected to.
+Put it this way: Ryan's plan injects the same reactionary idea into Medicare that the average American struggles with every day as he heads out into the marketplace to buy food or furniture or a phone -- which, according to many Democrats, is the kind of social Darwinism that no decent percent should ever be subjected to.